bernardo-torres/linear-autoencoders/README.md

   <img src="https://bernardo-torres.github.io/documents/images/linear-cae/overview.png" width="400"/>
 </p>

-This repository currently provides inference code for our pretrained models and the code to reproduce the demos on our project page. **Training code will be made available soon.**
+This repository currently provides inference code for our pretrained models and the code to reproduce the demos on our project page.
+Training code will be made available soon.

+## Usage

 You can install the `linear-cae` package using pip (or whatever package manager you prefer, we recommend using [Poetry](https://python-poetry.org/) for development):